boazbk/crypto/lec_16_FHE_part2.md

 -   The client decrypts $D_d(c)$ or $D_d(c^*)$ and obtains the $i$-th entry of the database.

-Since there exists compressive fully homomorphic encryption scheme with nearly optimal rate (see [optrate](){.ref}), we can immediately get rate-$(1-\epsilon)$ PIR for any $\epsilon$.
+Since there exists compressive fully homomorphic encryption scheme with nearly optimal rate, say rate arbitrary close to $1$ (see [optrate](){.ref}), we can immediately get rate-$(1-\epsilon)$ PIR for any $\epsilon$.
 (Note that this result holds only for database whose entries is quite large, since the rate is defined for circuits with sufficiently long output.)
-Prior to the theorem by [Gentry and Halevi 2019](https://eprint.iacr.org/2019/733.pdf), [Kiayias et al. 2015](https://petsymposium.org/2015/papers/23_Kiayias.pdf) also constructed a PIR scheme with nearly optimal rate/bandwidth efficiency.
-The application of fully homomorphic encryption to PIR is a fascinating field; except the bandwidth efficiency, people may be also interested in the computational cost.
+Prior to the theorem by [Gentry and Halevi 2019](https://eprint.iacr.org/2019/733.pdf), [Kiayias et al. 2015](https://petsymposium.org/2015/papers/23_Kiayias.pdf) also constructed a PIR scheme with a nearly optimal rate/bandwidth efficiency.
+The application of fully homomorphic encryption to PIR is a fascinating field; not only limited to the bandwidth efficiency, you may be also interested in the computational cost.
 We refer to [Gentry and Halevi 2019](https://eprint.iacr.org/2019/733.pdf) for more details.